schwarzlichtbezirk/omdbfind/README.md

 * `runtimeMinutes` - search by length of movie in minutes.
 If entry have no information about length in database, its pass this condition on all cases.
 * `genres` - search by genre or list of genres divided by comma.
 Search is case sensetive.
 If its given a list of genres for search, result passes for each entry if its list of genres contains any genre from condition.

+If it no search parameters provided, all database entries will be given as result.

 On local database postprocessing there is `plotFilter` filter that points on regular expression for search in `Plot` message.

-If it no search parameters provided, all database entries will be given as result.
+## Perfomance tips

+* `Search`.
+Always provide some search parameters to make database excerpt smaller.
+* `Multithreading`.
+Set at `omdbfind.yaml` configuration file `threads-num` parameter to `4` or higher to run several threads with queries to OMDb database.
+* `Print`.
+You can turn off basic table print if it expected a big database excerpt.
+Set `no-basic-table: true` at configuration file for this.

 ---
 (c) schwarzlichtbezirk, 2022.